You Were

 Some women put words to what changed for them, if you’d like to read: See Their Reflections.

-If You’re Done Waiting for Your Own Life to Begin, Start Here
+If You’re Done Waiting for Your Own Life to Begin

 There is a moment when the weight becomes too familiar to ignore.

-When you realize that more patience, more endurance, more waiting will not bring you home to yourself.
+When more patience, more endurance, more waiting no longer feel noble.

-if you feel the quiet refusal rising stronger than your fear,
+If you are standing in that moment now where the quiet refusal is louder than your fear,